Not Me

 This review may contain spoilers

-The plot was beautifully executed.
-The suspenseful elements kept me glued to the screen.
+The plot of “Not Me” was beautifully executed and the suspense kept me glued to the screen.

-Sean and White’s relationship was very sweet and I liked the way everything was resolved in the end, since there wasn’t too much drama.
-Black’s friends Gram and Yok had their own little stories to tell as well, which proves how carefully the characters were crafted and thought through, with everyone given enough screentime.
+Sean and White’s relationship was very sweet and I liked the way everything was resolved in the end.
+There wasn’t too much drama.
+Black’s friends Gram and Yok had their own little stories to tell as well, which proves how carefully the characters were crafted and thought through.
+Everyone was given an adequate amount of screen time.

-Speaking of which, one thing that completely blew me off my feet was Gun‘s acting, especially considering that he impersonated both Black and White.
-He perfectly acted out the contrast between the two brothers, highlighting their differences as well as their similarities.
+Speaking of which, one thing that completely blew me off my feet was Gun‘s acting, considering that he impersonated both Black and White.
+He acted out the contrast between the two brothers with lots of care, highlighting their differences as well as their similarities.

 But not only Gun, the entire cast and crew did an amazing job at bringing the show to life.